FlatFilers/csvjson-app/docs/verification-report.md

 2. **Deploy transport** — default per spec: commit the built `dist/` (done on this branch).
 If David prefers rsync/SCP from CI, the committed dist can be dropped;
    his call, host-access details only he has.

+   The deploy runbook now lives in **`docs/deploy.md`**: Procfile + composer stub for the existing Heroku app (PHP buildpack auto-detects, `heroku-php-apache2` boots Apache at the repo root, `.htaccess` rewriting unchanged), the post-merge cutover checklist, and rollback.